Hervar77/infinity-doc/mkdocs/api/infinity.image.md

   >

 - ico_makealpha = 1
-  >convert to 32bpp and create an alpha channel from the AND-mask when loading
+  >Convert to 32bpp and create an alpha channel from the AND-mask when loading.

 - iff_default = 0
   >

 - j2k_default = 0
-  >save with a 16:1 rate
+  >Save with a 16:1 rate.

 - jp2_default = 0
-  >save with a 16:1 rate
+  >Save with a 16:1 rate.

 - jpeg_default = 0
-  >loading (see JPEG_FAST); saving (see JPEG_QUALITYGOOD|JPEG_SUBSAMPLING_420)
+  >Loading (see JPEG_FAST); saving (see JPEG_QUALITYGOOD|JPEG_SUBSAMPLING_420).

 - jpeg_fast = 1
-  >load the file as fast as possible, sacrificing some quality
+  >Load the file as fast as possible, sacrificing some quality.

 - jpeg_accurate = 2
-  >load the file with the best quality, sacrificing some speed
+  >Load the file with the best quality, sacrificing some speed.

 - jpeg_cmyk = 0x0004
-  >load separated CMYK "as is" (use | to combine with other flags)
+  >Load separated CMYK "as is" (use | to combine with other flags).

 - jpeg_exifrotate = 0x0008
-  >load and rotate according to Exif 'Orientation' tag if available
+  >Load and rotate according to Exif 'Orientation' tag if available.

 - jpeg_greyscale = 0x0010
-  >load and convert to a 8-bit greyscale image
+  >Load and convert to a 8-bit greyscale image.

 - jpeg_qualitysuperb = 0x0080
-  >save with superb quality (100:1)
+  >Save with superb quality (100:1).

 - jpeg_qualitygood = 0x0100
-  >save with good quality (75:1)
+  >Save with good quality (75:1).

 - jpeg_qualitynormal = 0x0200
-  >save with normal quality (50:1)
+  >Save with normal quality (50:1).

 - jpeg_qualityaverage = 0x0400
-  >save with average quality (25:1)
+  >Save with average quality (25:1).

 - jpeg_qualitybad = 0x0800
-  >save with bad quality (10:1)
+  >Save with bad quality (10:1).

 - jpeg_progressive = 0x2000
-  >save as a progressive-JPEG (use | to combine with other save flags)
+  >Save as a progressive-JPEG (use | to combine with other save flags).

 - jpeg_subsampling_411 = 0x1000
-  >save with high 4x1 chroma subsampling (4:1:1)
+  >Save with high 4x1 chroma subsampling (4:1:1).

 - jpeg_subsampling_420 = 0x4000
-  >save with medium 2x2 medium chroma subsampling (4:2:0) - default value
+  >Save with medium 2x2 medium chroma subsampling (4:2:0) - default value.

 - jpeg_subsampling_422 = 0x8000
-  >save with low 2x1 chroma subsampling (4:2:2)
+  >Save with low 2x1 chroma subsampling (4:2:2).

 - jpeg_subsampling_444 = 0x10000
-  >save with no chroma subsampling (4:4:4)
+  >Save with no chroma subsampling (4:4:4).

 - jpeg_optimize = 0x20000
-  >on saving, compute optimal Huffman coding tables (can reduce a few percent of file size)
+  >On saving, compute optimal Huffman coding tables (can reduce a few percent of file size).

 - jpeg_baseline = 0x40000
-  >save basic JPEG, without metadata or any markers
+  >Save basic JPEG, without metadata or any markers.

 - koala_default = 0
   >